backstreetbrogrammer/35_ParallelStreams/README.md

 ```

 It's important to remember that this is a global setting and that it will affect all parallel streams and any other
 fork-join tasks that use the common pool.
-Thus, this parameter should not be modified unless we have a very good reason
+Thus, this parameter should not be modified unless we have an excellent reason
 for doing so.

 ### Interview Problem 2 (JP Morgan Chase): Identify the issue in the given code snippet